imustafijur/vanityaddress/Privacy-Policy.md

 ## Data Retention Policy

 The Service Provider will retain User Provided data for as long as you use the Application and for a reasonable time thereafter.
-If you would like to delete any data you have provided, please contact **[support@luckyaddress.net](mailto:support@luckyaddress.net)**, and we will comply with your request within a reasonable time.
+If you would like to delete any data you have provided, please contact **[support@vanityaddress.cc](mailto:support@vanityaddress.cc)**, and we will comply with your request within a reasonable time.

 ## Children

 The Application is **not directed towards individuals under the age of 13**, and the Service Provider does not knowingly collect data from children under this age.
-If a parent or guardian becomes aware that their child has provided personal information, please contact the Service Provider at **[support@luckyaddress.net](mailto:support@luckyaddress.net)** to have the information removed.
+If a parent or guardian becomes aware that their child has provided personal information, please contact the Service Provider at **[support@vanityaddress.cc](mailto:support@vanityaddress.cc)** to have the information removed.

 ## Security